SheriefBadran/tsReactNativeBoilerplate/README.md

 4. Then `yarn` or `npm install`

+### Rename the project

-5. run `react-native upgrade` and just let react overwrite the android/ios files.
+1. run `react-native upgrade` and just let react overwrite the android/ios files.

+2. Delete all the directories with the old app name in `./android/app/src/main/java/com`

+3. Delete all the directories with the old app name in `./ios`

-6. In index.js, change the app-name passed in as a first parameter to `AppRegistry.registerComponent` function.
+4. In index.js, change the app-name passed in as a first parameter to `AppRegistry.registerComponent` function.

+Alternative method: If the android and ios directories are deleted before step 5 (running `react-native upgrade`), step 6 and 7 are not needed.

 ## Start ios app
 run `react-native run-ios` or `yarn run-ios`